 - Underwear that doesn’t chafe – If you don’t think this is important, well…you will if you don’t wear the right pair.
 Because wearing the wrong underwear can really screw up a long run, I wrote an entire article with my best recs here.

 - Your favorite pair of running shoes – If you’re in the market to try something new, I cannot recommend Altra enough!
 I have converted friends and my husband to these great running shoes.
 The extra room in the toebox is my favorite part.
 The Escalantes or Torins are both great for marathon training.
-Carbon fiber plate shoes have also become popular for getting a PR in your marathon – including the Saucony Endorphin Pro which I recenly purchased and plan to wear for my next race.
+Carbon fiber plate shoes have also become popular for getting a PR in your marathon – including the Nike Vaporfly Next% 2 which I wore when I got a PR and a Boston Qualifying time at my marathon in June 2021.

 Warm Weather Race Day Clothing Checklist